nicodelpiano/nicodelpiano.github.io/_posts/2015-05-1-First-shots-on-exhaustivity-checking.md

 1. If there aren't uncovered elements: the element is full matched, so it's only needed to analyse the patterns on the right.

 2. If there are uncovered elements: for each uncovered element `e`, we add the case `(Cons e ucs)`, being `ucs` the tail of the uncovered cases from the first argument, and appending these with the recursive call.
-But, the trick here is to add on the head of each case obtained from the recurse call, the element on the head of the second argument.
-Here's why:
+But, the trick here is to add on the head of each case obtained from the recursive call, the element on the head of the second argument.

 As an example, consider this definition

 ```
-crazy Zero (Succ NullBinder) (Succ $ Succ Zero)
+crazy Zero (Succ NullBinder) (Succ $ Succ Zero) = Zero
 ```

 We start with nothing uncovered, that is, `Cons NullBinder (Cons NullBinder (Cons NullBinder Nil))`.
 Let's analyse what happens in each case separately: